-RECOMMENDED: Best gyms and fitness classes in NYC 2013
+RECOMMENDED: Full guide to fitness classes and gyms in NYC

 CrossFit South Brooklyn

 This five-year old, approximately 350-member gym has a solid core set of 50 WODs per week, split between mixed-ability sessions and more hardcore routines for those who like to enter inta-gym competitions; a free introductory class (Sun 1:15pm; reservations required via email); and the six-lesson Foundations program ($250).
 But there’s much more: Snag a spot in the popular eight-week strength cycle (two or three sessions/wk $400–$600, due in two installments) to pump lots and lots of iron, or recuperate at an Active Recovery Class (Tue 6pm, Sat 11am; free, nonmembers $15), an hour of stretching and mobility work to loosen tight muscles.
 The gym also runs two CSA programs with upstate farms (one arable, one livestock) and offers one-on-one nutrition planning with trainer and former chef Chris Fox (first one hour session $90, follow-up 30-minutes sessions $55).
 Really, though, we just want to join their socials, which include movie nights at the gym (free White Russians were served during The Big Lebowski) and charity benefits—like the December home-brewed beer tasting that raised money for Sandy relief. (crossfitsouthbrooklyn.com).
 Monthly membership $175–$230, single class $25.

 “All of the coaches at CFSBK really enjoy being part of the growth of the members.
 They are happy to be there and teaching at whatever hour, and they enjoy answering questions even if a class isn’t going on.” —member Rytas S.